susam/gitpr/README.md

     git checkout -b pr
     git pull https://GITHUB/CONTRIBUTOR/REPO.git TOPIC-BRANCH

+    # If the above command does not create a new merge commit, ignore
+    # this comment and follow the remaining commands after this comment.
+    #
-    # If the above command creates a new merge commit, then choose one
+    # If the above command creates a new merge commit, choose exactly
-    # of the following three options to get rid of it:
+    # one of the following three options to get rid of it:
     #
     #   - Request the contributor to rebase the topic branch on the main
     #     development branch.
 After the contributor has done so, delete